noppefoxwolf/presentations/tryswift/note_en.md

 ---

-This was also same.
+This was also the same.
 And the md5 of the binary files was the same too.
 What this means, is that no matter your notation, the Swift compiler optimizes so that the result is the same.

 ---

 These are the Pros and Cons.
-According to this table, there is no need to write import in detail, unless there are any problem with the namespace.
+According to this table, there is no need to write import in detail, unless there are any problems with the namespace.

 ---